-Thrombophlebitis is an inflammation of a vein, usually in your legs, that becomes swollen due to a blood clot.
-A blood clot is a solid formation of blood cells that stick together.
-Blood clots can interfere with the normal flow of blood throughout your body.
-Thrombophlebitis can occur in veins near the surface of your skin or deeper down in one of your muscles.
+Thrombophlebitis is inflammation of a vein caused by a blood clot.
+It typically occurs in the legs.
+A blood clot is a solid formation of blood cells that clump together.
+Blood clots can interfere with normal blood flow throughout your body, and are considered dangerous.
+Thrombophlebitis can occur in veins near the surface of your skin or deeper, down in between your muscle layers.

-Although his condition usually occurs in your legs, it is possible to develop thrombophlebitis in other parts of your body.
+This condition usually occurs in your legs, but it’s possible to develop thrombophlebitis in other parts of your body.
 Blood clots can cause swelling in the veins of your neck or arms, but this is rare.

-You might also develop blood clots if you have somehow injured your blood vessels.
+You might also develop blood clots if you have injured your blood vessels.
 Trauma to the limb in question may cause injury to a vein.
-You may also sustain injury to a blood vessel from intravenous needles or catheters during a medical procedure.
-This type of injury, however, is a less common cause of blood clots.
+You may also sustain injury to a blood vessel from intravenous (IV) needles or catheters during a medical procedure.
+This type of injury is a less common cause of blood clots.

 Superficial thrombophlebitis sometimes causes the affected vein to become visibly engorged and red.

-In some cases, your doctor will not need to do any major tests to identify the problem.
+In some cases, your doctor won’t need to do any major tests to identify the problem.
 The appearance of the area and your description of your symptoms may be enough to diagnose this condition.

 In other cases, your doctor might choose to perform a venogram.
-This involves injecting a dye (which shows up on X-rays) into your vein.
+This involves injecting a dye into your vein that shows up on X-rays.
 Your doctor will then take X-ray images to see whether you have a clot.

-If the vein involved in superficial thrombophlebitis becomes permanently unsightly or painful, or if you have this condition in that vein more than once, your doctor might choose to remove the vein.
-This is called varicose vein stripping.
-This type of procedure should not affect your circulation, as there are a number of veins deeper in the leg that can handle the increased amount of blood flow.
-The blood will simply begin to flow through those.
+Your doctor might need to remove the vein if the one with superficial thrombophlebitis becomes permanently unsightly or painful, or if you have this condition in the same vein more than once.
+The procedure is known as vein stripping.
+This type of procedure shouldn’t affect your circulation.
+Veins deeper in the leg can handle the increased amount of blood flow.

-Stretch or walk around regularly if you are taking a long trip in the car or by airplane.
-This also applies to those who work at their desks for long periods.
+Stretch or walk around regularly if you sit at a desk for long periods or if you’re taking a long trip in a car or airplane.
 Sitting still for too long can lead to thrombophlebitis.